Law of Singapore: 1867–1942: The Straits Settlements as a Crown colony

-On 1 April 1867, the Straits Settlements were detached from India and constituted as a separate Crown colony by way of the Straits Settlements Act 1866.
+On 1 April 1867, the Straits Settlements were detached from India and constituted as a separate Crown colony by way of the Straits Settlements Act 1866 (29 & 30 Vict. c.
+115 (UK)).
 A separate Legislative Council with the authority to make laws was set up for the Straits Settlements.
 Pieces of legislation passed by the Legislative Council were known as "ordinances".

 By the Supreme Court Ordinance 1868 (S.S.), the Court of Judicature of the Straits Settlements was abolished, and in its place the Supreme Court of the Straits Settlements was established.
 The Governor and Resident Councillors ceased to be judges of the Court.

 In 1873, the Supreme Court was reconstituted to consist of the Chief Justice and the Judge at Penang as well as a Senior and a Junior Puisne Judge.
 There were two divisions of the court, one at Singapore and Malacca and the other at Penang.
 As Singapore had become the Straits Settlements' centre of government and trade, the Chief Justice and Senior Puisne Judge were required to reside in Singapore, while the Judge of Penang and the Junior Puisne Judge resided in Penang.
 The Supreme Court was also conferred with jurisdiction to sit as a Court of Appeal in civil matters.
 Following changes in the court structure in England, in 1878 the jurisdiction and residence of judges was made more flexible, thus impliedly abolishing the geographical division of the Supreme Court.
 The first hierarchy of courts was also established, consisting of the Supreme Court of the Straits Settlements, Courts of Request, Courts of Two Magistrates, Magistrates' Courts, Coroners' Courts and Justices of the Peace.
 Appeals from decisions of the Supreme Court lay in the first instance to the Court of Appeal, and then to Her Majesty in Council, the latter appeals being heard by the Judicial Committee of Her Britannic Majesty's Privy Council.